messageformat/messageformat/cli/README.md

 ## Usage

 ```
-npx messageformat [options] input
+npx messageformat [options] [input]
 ```
 or
 ```
-./node_modules/.bin/messageformat [options] input
+./node_modules/.bin/messageformat [options] [input]
 ```

-`input` should consist of one or more `.json` files or directories.
+`input` should consist of one or more `.json` files or directories, unless defined in a configuration file.
 Directories are recursively scanned for all `.json` files.
 With multiple input files, shared parts of the start of their paths are dropped out of the generated module's structure.
 Output is written to `stdout`.

 ## Options

+In addition to defining options on the command line, options may also be set in the `"messageformat"` object in your **`package.json`**, or in a **`messageformat.rc.json`** configuration file, using the long-form option names.
+Input files and directories may also be given as an `"include"` array in a configuration file.
+Command-line options override configuration files.

 ### `-l lc, --locale=lc`
 The locale(s) _`lc`_ to include; if multiple, selected by matching message key. [default: `'en'`]